-16 In addition, the interest rate on the cash in a reverse securities loan is agreed and paid with any securities lending fee implied (like special collateral repo).
+18 In addition, the interest rate on the cash in a reverse securities loan is agreed and paid with any securities lending fee implied (like special collateral repo).
 Reverse securities loans differ from "cash rebate" securities loans in that the latter are of single securities and, in addition to the interest rate on the cash, the parties expressly agree a securities lending fee, although it is paid net of interest.
 Reverse securities loans differ from "cash pool" securities loans in that the latter eliminate exposure by varying the cash rather than the securities and, in addition to the interest rate on the cash, the parties expressly agree a securities lending fee and pay it separately from the interest (for which reason, cash pool loans are sometimes classed as "fee trades").
 Reverse securities loans and cash rebate loans are sometimes classed as "financing trades".

+Furthermore, securities in a reverse securities loan may be substituted.
+It is impossible to reflect a change in loaned securities in an SFTR report using the securities lending template.
 Finally, any loaned security must be identified in the report of the new transaction on T+1, whereas the securities in a reverse securities loan are typically allocated by a tri-party agent and will usually be reported by the agent too late to report on T+1.